-Although length of marriage is important in determining spousal support, the Court must consider a wide range of factors when making a permanent spousal support order.
-California Family Code §4320 states the specific factors that a Court must consider in determining Spousal Support, which include: the standard of living during the marriage, the marketable skills and employability of the supported party, ability to pay, the duration of the marriage, history of domestic violence, the goal that the supported party shall be self supporting within a reasonable period of time, and any other factors the court determines are just and equitable.
+Although the length of marriage is important in determining spousal support, the Court must consider a wide range of factors when making a permanent spousal support order.
+California Family Code §4320 states the specific factors that a Court must consider when determining spousal support.
+These factors include the standard of living during the marriage, the marketable skills and employability of the supported party, ability to pay, the duration of the marriage, history of domestic violence, the goal that the supported party shall be self-supporting within a reasonable period of time, and any other factors the court determines are just and equitable.

 If after weighing all of the Family Code Section 4320 factors the Court determines that it is appropriate to award spousal support, the Court must also decide whether it is appropriate to set a termination date on the support orders.
 Many people are of the belief that if they are awarded spousal support then those support orders will never end.
 However, that is not always the case.
 For so long as the Court has jurisdiction over the issue of spousal support, those orders may be modified and/or terminated, if there is a valid change of circumstance.